Thang Nguyen 555

 CLUB NAUTIQUE PARKING

-What had been bottled up e.g. class resentment, religious and ethnic strife, 400X Hiroshima worth of bomb – 4.6 million tons to be exact- agent Orange and agent CIA, death and destruction, divorce and dispossession – coup after coup, long speeches and teary farewell (they, us, them, which side was which) finally popped, Khmer-Rouge style: the inmates running the asylum when the lit blew up.
+Class resentment, religious and ethnic strife, 400X Hiroshima worth of bomb – 4.6 million tons – agent Orange and agent CIA, righteous kill and friendly fire or massacre, divorce and dispossession – coup after coup, long speeches and teary farewells, furniture and ammo (they, us, them, which side was which), husbands let wives be whores, taxi only picked up expat to “keep the change”, what bottled up finally blown up.

-My brother saw a parked car whose chauffeur slump over its steering wheel.
-His body was the only one on the lot that wasn’t moving.
-There was nothing more dangerous than young men who suddenly be in the possession of a loaded gun. (revolutionary chic’s!).
+My brother saw a parked car whose chauffeur slump over the steering wheel.
+His was the only body that wasn’t moving on that lot.

-Standing atop the sandbag heap – a lone gun (M16) in un-tugged white short sleeves creamed:
+Standing atop the heap – a lone gun (M16) in un-tugged short sleeves pacing back and forth shouted:

 “Just get out of here”

-seeing my brother-in-law take his time, linger (Xem xet tinh hinh – situation assessment we call SWOT).
+seeing my brother-in-law still linger (Xem xet tinh hinh – situation assessment).

 April 29 – Late afternoon, Pier 5

 Opportunity cost, push/pull.
-To climb or not to.
+A tug of war within ourselves.
+To climb or not to climb.

-Push comes to shove, should we turn around, would the men be sent to Kham Chi Hoa – our city jail per “America in Vietnam”, 41.4 per cent of people shared this appraisal about fear of reprisal.
+Push comes to shove, should we turn around, would the men be arrested and sent to Kham Chi Hoa – our city jail.
+Per “America in Vietnam”, 41.4 per cent of people shared this fear of reprisal.

-Without embarkation papers at the Embassy was one thing.
-To leap on the barge on a meant-business stranger’s get-out-of-jail card was another (Nixon’s nose grew with his China card, promised bombing and funding aid on empty).
+Without embarkation papers to show at the embassy was one thing.
+To leap on the barge on a stranger’s shout was another (Nixon’s nose grew longer after his China card, then even longer during Watergate).
+Should we believe in and bank everything on America’s promise/dream?

-Inside, that stuffy Simca served as makeshift jury deliberation room, eerily quiet all of a sudden for a loud family.”
+During the long pause, no one thought of cranking down the windows.
+A stuffy “jury” debate, turned quiet all of a sudden.
+Very unusual for a loud family.”
 Are we going or not!”
-I blurted out – my “are we there yet” since I was soaking-wet – like a Mexican stand-off in the backseat.
+I blurted out – my “are we there yet”.
+Selfishly I was soaking-wet – like in a Mexican stand-off.

 ” Eternity in an hour”.

-and over the course of 24 hours, not just key to the car, but key to the country that got changed hands (2:30PM) “Infinity in the – empty – palm of your hand”.
+Over the course of those 24 hours, not just key to the car, but key to the country also got changed hands (2:30PM) “Infinity in the palm of your hand”.

-The day before, when RVN Congress convened to confirm Big Minh, only 136 out of 219 were present.
-Even our Chief of Staff Cao Van Vien had fled right after Thieu.
-As we speak, our Chief of Armed Forces himself was on the stairway leading to that infamous helicopter lift at 22 Gia Long St..
+When RVN Congress convened the previous day to confirm Big Minh, only 136 out of 219 were present.
+Even our Chief of Staff Cao Van Vien had fled right behind Thieu who followed behind his furniture to Taiwan.
+As we speak, our Chief of Armed Forces himself was on that stairway to the helicopter lift at 22 Gia Long Street.

 No more time.
-The whole city was a wet sponge that soaked up sweat and sulfur, blood and tears.
+The whole city was soaked with sweat and sulfur, blood and tears.
 Catholic paratroopers shot each other to bypass doctrinally forbidden sin (of suicide).
-No one had the last say, or if there were, it’s the sound of self-inflicted shots (one shot in front of the soon-to-be-taken-down statue of shoulder-to-shoulder soldiers and allies).
+No one had the last say, and no one shouldered the blame.

 Catching his breath, my brother noticed some weeping girls.
-With their father were only violins for luggage.
+Next to them was their father with violin for luggage.

-Our teachers – also northerner – were perhaps pondering:
+Our teachers – northerner – were perhaps pondering:

 Will this river-barge be sea-worthy?

-What capacity does the towboat have e.g. fuel and horsepower?
+What capacity does this towboat have e.g. fuel and horsepower?

 How long would it take to get to destination X from Pier 5 dock, wherever X was?

-And most of all, how much and with what currency exchange/interest rates are we going to live on when/if all got there in one piece?
+And most of all, what currency exchange/interest rates are we going to live on when/if all get “there”?

 Luckily for them, math was math, wherever one goes.